farazchy/FarazBot/README.md

 When a severe trigger (e.g. suspicious link or defined phrase) is detected:

-1. The message is removed.
+1. The message is removed
-2. An approval request is sent to the `mod-log` channel.
+2. An approval request is sent to the `mod-log` channel
 3. The server owner can:
    - ✅ Approve → Kick/Ban user
    - ❌ Decline → No action taken

 This ensures control stays with the server owner.